 Regular wage employment is for students who want to work on campus but who are not eligible for federal work-study.

 |Comparison of Federal Work-Study and Regular Wage Employment|

 Student employment is "at will".
 In other words, student employees are free to quit whenever they wish and the college is not restricted from terminating a student employee at any time as well.
-Hiring managers should submit the Student Employment Termination Form to the Human Resources office.
+Hiring managers should submit the HR Action Form to the Human Resources office.